andrewcourtice/harlem/docs/src/plugins/advanced/authoring.md

 } as HarlemPlugin;
 ```

-**Note:** If you're using TypeScript it is recommended that you add `@harlem/core` as a devDependency and export your plugin object cast as a `HarlemPlugin` (as shown in the example above).
+**Note:** If you're using TypeScript it is recommended that you add `harlem` or `@harlem/core` as a devDependency and export your plugin object cast as a `HarlemPlugin` (as shown in the example above).
 This will give you full typing support when authoring your plugin.

 As you can see the plugin is similar to Vue in that it has a single `install` method.
 Note however that Harlem plugins require a name field to identify your plugin and the install method has `eventEmitter` and `stores` args as opposed to `options`.